 Glandon believes that metro schools have a better opportunity for fundraising and partnering with corporate offices, business and industry; the stronger the community base, the stronger the community college can become as an economic engine.

-Actively engaged in the community, Dr. Glandon is an advisory board member for the Higher Education Research and Development Institute; co-chair for the Workforce Subcommittee of the Idaho Technology Council; a member of Boise Valley Economic Council; and, by appointment of the Governor, is a member of the Idaho Workforce Development Council.
+Actively engaged in the community, Dr. Glandon is an advisory board member for the Higher Education Research and Development Institute, St Alphonsus Health System, and St. Luke's Health System; co-chair for the Workforce Subcommittee of the Idaho Technology Council; a member of Boise Valley Economic Council; and, by appointment of the Governor, is a member of the Idaho Workforce Development Council.
 Glandon frequently participates in speaking engagements with local service and community organizations to support efforts in furthering the education attainment of Treasure Valley residents.

-Dr. Glandon, who prefers to be called "Bert," has a wife, Jane, and two sons, Nick and Dustin.
-And in his "spare" time, he has mastered nine musical instruments.
+Dr. Glandon, who prefers to be called "Bert", has a wife, Jane, and two sons, Nick and Dustin.